Inventory Management: Avoiding Costly Mistakes

 Are all withdrawals except those for pre-expended items controlled with a withdrawal procedure?
 Is the inventory updated manually or using a CMMS?
 While withdrawal records are crucial for tracking higher-cost items and updating the inventory count, a manual procedure can take more than 20 minutes per transaction, on average.

 Using a scanner and bar-coded bin tags, the whole process takes a few minutes.
 Scan the bin tag data, key in the quantity on the scanner, scan the employee's identification, and upload the data a few times a shift to record withdrawals on the computer inventory.

 What is the inventory cost trend?
 A trend of increasing costs is a warning sign that inventory management needs continuous improvement.

-Other questions managers need to answer:
+Other questions managers need

 - What percent of tool checkouts, returns, and repairs require a tool-control procedure?

 - Does the department provide standardized tool lists for technicians?
 Does the department provide allowances to keep tools updated and productive?